DiYi1999/AGCR-AE/README.md

 # AGCR-AE

-### We will make the code available once the paper has been accepted.Thank you for your patience!
+### We will make the code available once the paper has been accepted.Thank you for your interest and patience!